wesleywerner/eureka-docs/source/mapping-concepts/index.rst

 A Sidedef refers to the texture data for a Linedef, it can have **lower**, **middle** and **upper** textures.

-The relation of the sidedefs are best illustrated with these poorly-matched textures:
+The relation of the Sidedefs are best illustrated with these poorly-matched textures:

 .. image:: textures-sidedefs-3d.png

 *Lower texture is COMPBLUE, middle is MIDGRATE, and upper texture is BRICK10*

-**To change the sidedefs**
+**To change the Sidedefs**

 * Switch to 2D mode
 * Enter Linedef mode (:kbd:`l`)
-* Select one (or more) linedefs
+* Select one (or more) Linedefs

 .. image:: textures-selection.png

-* Click the "Front sidedef" texture button to open the texture browser
+* Click the "Front Sidedef" texture button to open the texture browser
 * (optionally) Press :kbd:`tab` to switch to 3D view for a live preview
 * Select a texture in the browser window